-The ethics of receiving kambô are there for you to consider—if you are concerned about the well-being of the frogs which provide your medicine, you should look for kambô ceremonies for which the venom was sourced with respect and care.
+If you are worried about the well-being of the frogs, we advise that you seek out kambô ceremonies where the venom was sourced with respect and care.

-Here are our guidelines for preparing yourself for a meaningful and safe kambô experience.
+Here are some pointers on how to get ready for a safe kambô experience.

 Choosing the Ideal Kambô Retreat

-Although some people choose to take kambô on their own, without a facilitator or sitter, we don’t recommend this path.
-The kambô experience can be intensely unpleasant, and it’s always best to at least have a sober sitter – and preferably an experienced facilitator.
+Although some people choose to take kambô on their own, without a facilitator or sitter, we don’t recommend doing this.
+The kambô experience can be intensely unpleasant, and it’s always best to at least have one person present who hasn’t taken the medicine – and preferably an experienced facilitator.

 - Restrictions.
-Some retreats will require you to follow a diet, or practice meditation, before the ceremony.
+Some retreats will require you to follow a diet, or practice meditation before the ceremony.
 If this isn’t for you, check to make sure what the retreat policy is beforehand.
-Some retreats require you to pass a medical screening, to check for risky medication interactions or prior health conditions.
+Most retreats will require you to pass a medical screening to check for risky medication interactions or prior health conditions.